 Where Was Babylon And What Happened To It?

-Babylon is one of the most famous cities of antiquity.
-Babylon was the capital of the southern Mesopotamia (Babylonia) from the early second millennium to the early first millennium BCE, and it was the capital of the Neo Babylonian (Chaldean) empire in the 7th and 6th centuries when it was at the peak of its glory.
-Its extensive ruins lie near the modern town of Al-Hillah in Iraq on the Euphrates River about 88 km south of Baghdad.
+Babylon, famed as one of the great cities of ancient times, served as the capital of southern Mesopotamia (Babylonia) from the early 2nd millennium to the early 1st millennium BCE and as the capital of the Neo-Babylonian (Chaldean) empire during the 7th and 6th centuries BCE, a time of peak grandeur.
+Its expansive ruins, positioned on the Euphrates River roughly 55 miles (88 km) south of Baghdad, are located near today's town of Al-Ḥillah, Iraq.

 Between the 9th and 7th centuries, Babylon was almost continuously under the Assyrian suzerainty.
 Close Assyrian involvement in Babylon began with Tiglath-Pileser III due to Chaldean tribesmen pressing the city into city territories.
 Disorders accompanying the increasing tribal occupation finally convinced Sennacherib, the Assyrian monarch, that peaceful control of Babylon was impossible, and he ordered the destruction of the city in 689.